msaito8623/pyult/README.rst

 ===============================================
-Pyuld - Preprocessing for ultrasound data exported by Articulate Assistant Advanced (AAA) in Python
+pyult - Preprocessing utilities for ultrasound data in Python
 ===============================================

-*pyult* helps to preprocess ultrasound data exported by AAA.
+*pyult* helps to preprocess ultrasound data exported by Articulate Assistant Advanced (AAA).
 With *pyult*, you can produce images, videos, and dataframes in the long format.

 Installation